Skip to main content

 print(json.dumps(data, indent=2))

 Once the polling finishes, data will contain the latest response from the server – either the result of Authenticity Verification, or an error message with details, in case processing was not able to finish properly.
+The result for our sample audio should look as follows:

 {